Cayden2606/Cayden2606.github.io/content/projects/smart-bus-stop/index.md

 date: 2024-08-07

 # Featured image
-# Place an image named `featured.jpg/png` in this page's folder and customize its options here.
+# Place an image named `featured.jpg/png` in this page's folder and customise its options here.
 image:
   caption: 'Image credit: **Me**'